-The domestic carrier license stipulates that the Company must be structurally separate from its subsidiaries12.
-This requires, inter alia, management of the companies to be fully segregated.
+The domestic carrier license stipulates that the Company must maintain structural separation between itself and its subsidiaries^{11.} This includes complete separation of the companies' managements.

-The structural separation limitations put the Group in an inferior competitive position - which is worsening over time compared with mergers of other communications groups, which are not subject to such far-reaching limitations, and give rise to high management overhead.
+The structural separation restrictions put the Group in an inferior competitive position, which is worsening over time with mergers of other communications groups, which are not subject to such far-reaching restrictions, and with the option for the operators to provide end-to-end services using wholesale services, mainly BSA, and give rise to high management overhead.